Akuli/teek/docs/index.rst

 ..
-Pythotk documentation master file, created by sphinx-quickstart on Wed Aug 15 22:15:40 2018.
+Teek documentation master file, created by sphinx-quickstart on Wed Aug 15 22:15:40 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Pythotk's documentation!
+Welcome to Teek's documentation!
 ===================================

-Pythotk is a pythonic way to write Tk GUIs in Python.
-See `the README <https://github.com/Akuli/pythotk/#pythotk>`_ for an introduction to pythotk, and then click the tutorial link below to get started.
+Teek is a pythonic way to write Tk GUIs in Python.
+See `the README <https://github.com/Akuli/teek/#teek>`_ for an introduction to teek, and then click the tutorial link below to get started.

 Tutorials and Guides